Caleb Boushley: Texas Rangers

 On November 15, 2024, Boushley signed a minor league contract with the Texas Rangers.
 After two starts for the Triple-A Round Rock Express, the Rangers added Boushley to their active roster on April 8, 2025.
 On May 30, Boushley recorded his first career save after tossing three inning of relief in a victory over the St. Louis Cardinals.
 In 24 appearances for Texas, he recorded a 5.74 ERA with 39 strikeouts across 42 1/3 innings pitched.
 Boushley was designated for assignment by the Rangers on September 7.

 Tampa Bay Rays

 On September 9, 2025, Boushley was claimed off waivers by the Tampa Bay Rays.
 In three appearances for the Triple-A Durham Bulls, he recorded a 5.19 ERA with six strikeouts across 8 2/3 innings pitched.
 Boushley was designated for assignment by the Rays on November 3.
 He cleared waivers and elected free agency on November 6.

+KT Wiz

+On November 26, 2025, Boushley signed a one-year, $900,000 contract with the KT Wiz of the KBO League.